WaylonWalker/waylonwalker.com/pages/blog/python-args-kwargs-slides.md

 ---
 templateKey: blog-post
-related_post_label: Check out this related post
-tags: []
+tags: ['python']
-title: SLIDES - understanding python *args and **kwargs
+title: SLIDES - understanding python \*args and \*\*kwargs
 date: 2020-07-02T05:00:00Z
 status: published
+cover: '/static/python-args-kwargs-slides.png'

+---

-description: Python `*args` and `**kwargs` are super useful tools, that when used properly can make you code much simpler and easier to maintain.
+Python `*args` and `**kwargs` are super useful tools, that when used properly can make you code much simpler and easier to maintain.
 Large manual conversions from a dataset to function arguments can be packed and unpacked into lists or dictionaries.
 Beware though, this power **can** lead to some really unreadable/unusable code if done wrong.
-cover: '/static/python-args-kwargs-slides.png'

----

 I generally post these as a carousel on LinkedIn based on a full article.
 Let mw know what you think of it shown inside of a blog [@_waylonwalker](https://twitter.com/_WaylonWalker).